Riigikohus on Eesti Vabariigi kõrgeim kohus.

 Each year the general meeting of a political party or, pursuant to the articles of association, a substituting body thereof, shall approve the annual economic activity report and shall publish the report also on the webpage of the political party; the annual report together with the annexes prescribed by law shall be published in the Appendix to the State Gazette (§ 122(2) of the PPA).

 The Political Parties Act also establishes the obligation to submit reports concerning the funds used for the conduct of election campaigns.
-Thus, political parties shall submit, within one month after election day, a report to the Riigikogu select committee of the implementation of the Anti-corruption Act concerning expenses incurred and sources of funds used for the conduct of the election campaign in Riigikogu or local government council elections or elections to the European Parliament by the political party, non-profit associations (non-profit associations in which the political party is a member) specified in § 12of the Political Parties Act or persons who stood as candidates in the list of the political party (§ 124(1) of the PPA).
+Thus, political parties shall submit, within one month after election day, a report to the Riigikogu select committee of the implementation of the Anti-corruption Act concerning expenses incurred and sources of funds used for the conduct of the election campaign in Riigikogu or local government council elections or elections to the European Parliament by the political party, non-profit associations (non-profit associations in which the political party is a member) specified in § 126 of the Political Parties Act or persons who stood as candidates in the list of the political party (§ 124(1) of the PPA).
 The same reporting requirements are provided for in § 65 of the Riigikogu Election Act, § 59 of the Local Government Council Election Act, and § 63 of the European Parliament Election Act.

 The Supreme Court en banc points out that the principle of accessibility constitutes an important institute, enabling to ascertain the actual sources of political party funding.